Procrastination. As a writer, I’ve built elaborate scaffolds of procrastination, making work that is really an avoidance of the work of novel-writing.

 Meanwhile, at the back of my mind, a nagging voice (most likely my spoiled and silken-robed Muse) whispers, “You’ve created a platform, and you like playing on it, but what about your product?
 The product you want to sell to a publisher?”

 The Muse is the gal with the ideas and inspiration.
 She’s the Queen.
-I’m the worker-bee tasked with getting the actual writing done, and while I’ve been doing the heavy lifting on the platform, the current WIP (Work In Progress) grows every so slowly.
+I’m the worker-bee tasked with getting the actual writing done, and while I’ve been doing the heavy lifting on the platform, the current novel grows every so slowly.
 I finish one chapter on a good week, two chapters on a bad month.
 Every day I tell myself I’m going to get pages done.
 Every week I give myself a Friday deadline.

-Somehow, despite my good intentions, the novel gets pushed aside as I tackle other projects and tasks, like blog posts and reading and binging on old ENTOURAGE episodes (HBO) in the name of “engagement” and “research.”
+Somehow, despite my good intentions, the novel gets pushed aside as I tackle other projects and tasks, like blog posts and reading and binging old television shows in the name of “engagement” and “research.”
 When I take a good hard look at myself, I must face the truth.
 I am procrastinating.

 Procrastination, like rejection and frustration, is a valid creative obstacle.
-But as the Zen saying goes, the one that Senator Amy Klobachar quoted (brilliantly, IMO.
-I think this is the “Ask Not” quote for our time) on one of the Sunday morning news shows a couple weeks ago, “Obstacles don’t block the path; they are the path.”
+But as the Zen saying goes, “Obstacles don’t block the path; they are the path.”

 This does not mean we give up, sit down, scratch our heads, and wait for the obstacles to clear.
 Oh, no. We are on a path, my dears.
 A path implies movement, motion, going forward.
 We walk.
 We run.
 We travel the path around the obstacles, picking a few daisies along the way, stopping to smell the roses.
 We get on with it.